solimanoah/athlete-readiness-transformer/README.md

 For a complete overview of the project, see [ATHLETE_READINESS_PROJECT_README.pdf](./ATHLETE_READINESS_PROJECT_README.pdf).

-For a more raw and comprehensive overview of the project, see xxx
+For a more raw and comprehensive overview of the project and its data, see xxx

 ## How to Run